JingQinlab/GSO/README.md

 The GSO source code, input and related OMICs data can be downloaded by clicking the hyperlinks on the left sidebar.

 # Usage
 Infer master TFs using group sparse optimization (GSO) integrating transcriptomes, TF binding and super-enhancer information: Code files (MaHardThr.m and GSO1.m) are in the folder Code.
 Input files (A.txt, B.txt and InitialX_SuperEnh.txt) are in the folder Input.
-Run GSO1.m via MATLAB.
-Then change the directory into folder Output/GSO1.
+Run GSO1.m via MATLAB.Then change the directory into folder Output/GSO1.
-Run the following command to score and rank the predicted TFs: sh ../../Code/TFScoring.sh Hard
+Run the following command to score and rank the predicted TFs:
+sh ../../Code/TFScoring.sh Hard

 Infer master TFs using GSO integrating transcriptomes and TF binding information: Code files (MaHardThr.m and GSO2.m) are in the folder Code.